covid safe vacation

 Renting an AirBnB can be an amazing option.
 Stay in a private home and cook for yourself, isolating from crowds and still enjoying some time away in a new destination.
 You definitely want to check the area you are planning to visit to make sure attractions are open, but you should be ok with hiking and nature trails, beaches, and open parks.
 Ask you AirBnB host for recommendations of restaurants nearby that offer takeout.

-What are your social distancing friendly travel plans for this summer?
+What are your covid safe travel plans for this summer?
 Share with us in the comments below!